blarney-lang/actora/doc/CorePerf.md

 This is a C code generator that performs a like-for-like mapping from Erlang functions to C functions, and from Erlang variables to C variables.
-As a result, it is both simple (1K lines of code) and efficient, exploiting the optimisation capabilities of the C compiler, such as tail-call optimisation, inlining, common subexpression elimination, and many more.
+As a result, it is both simple and efficient, exploiting the optimisation capabilities of the C compiler, such as tail-call optimisation, inlining, common subexpression elimination, and many more.
 However, a big drawback of the approach is that the garbage collector must be *conservative* since pointers and integers cannot be distinguished in C.  This also means that the garbage collector cannot relocate objects, preventing the use of copying collectors, operating in O(survivors) time, that work well for functional languages.
 The generated C code runs on both x86 and NIOS-II architectures.

 ## 2. Elite Core